CRUISE PROTECTION PROGRAM

 U.S. Citizens: A passport or proof of U.S. citizenship is required

-for cruises beginning or ending in the United States.
+for Luxury Cruise beginning or ending in the United States.
 All U.S. citizens that

 travel abroad are required to carry a valid passport.
 Please note that some